-Some members are enrolled in a patient assistance program offered by a drug manufacturer that is outside the plan benefits.
-If you get any drugs through a program offered by a drug manufacturer, you may pay a copayment to the patient assistance program. • Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage.
+- If you are enrolled in a patient assistance program offered by a drug manufacturer that is outside this plan's benefits, you may pay a copayment to the patient assistance program. - Save your receipt and send a copy to us so that we can count your out-of-pocket expenses toward qualifying you for the Catastrophic Coverage Stage.

-Note: Because you are getting your drug through the patient assistance program and not through the plan benefits, we will not pay for any share of these drug costs, but sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage sooner.
+Note: Because you are getting your drug through the patient assistance program and not through this plan's benefits, we will not pay for any share of these drug costs.
+However, sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage sooner.

-Since you are not asking for payment in the 2 cases described above, these situations are not considered coverage decisions; therefore, you cannot file an appeal if you disagree with our decision.
+Since you are not asking for payment in the situation described above, it is not considered a coverage decision; therefore, you cannot file an appeal if you disagree with our decision.